We Reviewed The Most Awesome Apps for Kids Under 5 So You Don’t Have To. Here Are Our Top Picks.

 This app introduces “sight words”, the most commonly used words in school, library, and children’s books.
 Kids need to recognize these words by sight in order to achieve reading fluency.
 There are 6 words to try for free, so kids can check out the fun animations, video clips and games.

 The app is free to download and try.
-Ten additional word packs that cover more sight words can be purchased for $5.99 each.
+Ten additional word packs that cover more sight words can be purchased for $5.99 each or in discounted bundles.

 This app holds lots of children’s favorite characters, including Curious George and Arthur.
 They will help children develop curiosity, problem-solving skills, social-emotional skills, and creative expression, to name a few.
 There are languages, new words, coding and other types of activities to explore, too.